andrew/ultimate-awesome/README.md

 - [awesome-nlp-polish](https://github.com/ksopyla/awesome-nlp-polish) - A curated list of resources dedicated to Natural Language Processing (NLP) in polish.
 Models, tools, datasets.
 - [awesome-cyber-security](https://github.com/okhosting/awesome-cyber-security) - A curated list of cyber security resources and tools.
 - [awesome-mlops](https://github.com/pythondeveloper6/awesome-mlops) - All the available resources to master MLOPS from scratch .
+- [awesome-gpt4](https://github.com/taranjeet/awesome-gpt4) - Curated list of awesome resources, use cases and demos for GPT-4.
 - [awesome-react-native](https://github.com/wabg/awesome-react-native) - React Native 学习资源精选仓库(汇聚知识，分享精华).
 - [awesome-kinesis](https://github.com/bbbbbrie/awesome-kinesis) - Unofficial curated list of resources and references for Kinesis keyboard enthusiasts.
 - [Awesome-Maths-Learning](https://github.com/tensorush/Awesome-Maths-Learning) - 😎 📜 Collection of the most awesome Maths learning resources in the form of notes, videos and cheatsheets.